homemadearcade/zero/todo/9_TODO_BUGS.md

-If you switch roles the camera breaks
+I think projectiles dont do anything right now, register relations with them please :) or SOEMTHING.
+Perhaps actually put them on the object instances?? hmm?

-When I switched participant with admin things got messed up when trying to join
+I think user just needs to have a current lobby Id and current game room id, cuz right now its on a member and that doesnt really do anything

-Changing Game host requires you to reload the game doesnt it.
-Because host is decided in PreloaderScene
+SETTINGS

-Just have a thing that prevents it from spawning near the edge?
+SUPER ADMINS
-Wtf is up with this spawning bs??
-Why the corner??
+editorExperienceMongoId

-I think projectiles dont do anything right now, register relations with them please :) or SOEMTHING
+libraryArcadeGamaMongoId

-Arrow keys should not change radio buttons
+archiveUserId